"

 marine battery market

-Solid state batteries currently occupy a small niche in the market but are beginning to attract increased research investment.
+Solid-state batteries currently occupy a small niche in the market but are beginning to attract increased research investment.
 Future marine propulsion systems are expected to call for even higher energy densities, faster charging times, and enhanced safety features to support larger electric vessels and autonomous marine platforms.

 Research Methodology